 Updates link to /en/statistics for performance context, /en/trust for verification, and /en/ai-data for data and publishing policy.

 Verified institutional, transport, and regulatory sources cited in RENTAL12 News articles.
-All links independently verified February 2026.
+All links independently verified April 2026.

 Source verification policy: All URLs independently tested for availability and authority.
 When institutional sources conflict with reporting, we defer to the primary source and note discrepancies.